-6.2.1.2 Replacing I/O Modules
+Replacing I/O Modules

-The procedure for replacing a front-panel I/O module depends on the type of module as well as hardware configuration.
+The procedure for replacing a front-panel I/O module depends on the type of module and hardware configuration:

-If the chassis houses at least two I/O modules of any of the following types-FXS, FXO, BRI, TRUNKS, and/or MPM-you can replace any one of these modules with a module of the same interface type and same number of ports (e.g., a 2-port FXS module with a 2-port FXS module) using a hot-swappable process.
+- Hot-swappable modules: If the chassis houses at least two I/O modules of any of the following types-FXS, FXO, BRI, TRUNKS, and/or MPM-you can replace any one of these modules with a module of the same interface type and same number of ports (e.g., a 2-port FXS module with a 2-port FXS module), using a hot-swappable process.
 In other words, you can replace the module without powering down the device and thus, without affecting other components and processes.
-The hot-swappable procedure includes physical removal and insertion of the module as well as software-based removal and insertion of the module through the Web interface.

-For all other I/O module replacements, the device must be powered down before removing the module and then powered up again once the new module has been installed.
-This enables the device to reset in order to apply the new hardware configuration.
-This cold-reset replacement procedure applies to the following modules and hardware configurations:

-- CRMX module - SWX LAN Expansion module - Replacement of a module with a module that supports a different number of ports and/or a different interface (e.g., replacing a 2-port FXS with a 4-port FXS module) - Replacement of an FXS, FXO, BRI, TRUNKS or MPM module if it is the only module of these five module types installed in the chassis (e.g., a chassis that houses only an FXS module and a CRMX module)
+The hot-swappable procedure includes physical removal and insertion of the module as well as software-based removal and insertion of the module through the Web interface. - Non hot-swappable modules: For all other I/O module replacement (listed below), you must power down the device before removing the module, and then power it up again once the new module has been installed.
+This enables the device to reset so that the new hardware configuration is applied.
+This cold-reset replacement procedure applies to the following modules and hardware configuration: - CRMX module - SWX LAN Expansion module - Replacement of a module with a module that supports a different number of ports and/or a different interface (e.g., replacing a 2-port FXS with a 4-port FXS module) - Replacement of an FXS, FXO, BRI, TRUNKS or MPM module if it is the only module of these five module types installed in the chassis (e.g., a chassis that houses only an FXS module and a CRMX module)

-Only a single module can be replaced per hot-swappable module replacement process.

-For hot-swappable module replacement, make sure that the module is replaced with a module of the same interface type and same number of ports, and in the same chassis slot.
+- You can only replace a single module per hot-swappable module replacement process. - For hot-swappable module replacement, make sure that the module is replaced with a module of the same interface type and same number of ports, and in the same chassis slot.
 For example, a 2-port FXS module in Slot #1 must be replaced with a new 2-port FXS module and inserted in Slot #1.

-Avertissement:
+(French) Avertissement: